Pie hard: where to get the best pies in and around Manchester

 Sam’s Chop House is back – and with it, a classic steak and kidney pudding and gravy (£16.50).

-There’s also a vegan-friendly hen of the woods mushroom pithivier (£14) – a a round, enclosed pie – served with vegan turnip gratin and port gravy.
+There’s also a vegan-friendly hen of the woods mushroom pithivier (£14) – a round, enclosed pie – served with vegan turnip gratin and port gravy.

 Perfect pork pies at Mettrick’s

-At the British Pie Awards 2019 in Melton Mowbray, Glossop butchers Mettrick’s beat all the competition to be crowned the makers of the best pork pie in the country.
+At the British Pie Awards 2019 in Melton Mowbray, Glossop Butchers Mettrick’s beat all the competition to be crowned the makers of the best pork pie in the country.

-The secret recipe includes their own free range pork, which is specially selected with their own seasonings, and a traditional hot water paste for the pastry.
+The secret recipe includes their own free-range pork, which is specially selected with their own seasonings, and a traditional hot water paste for the pastry.

 You can find the award-winning pies in their Glossop shop, or they deliver locally.